DariuszMeissner/EquiCustom/README.md

 # EquiCustom

 ### Description
-Horse equipment configurator which contains extra listing page of product and page of product.
+Horse equipment configurator which contains extra:
+- listing page
+- and product page.

+### Feature
+- every product is unique
+- every product is configurable
+- 99% of data there is generate from Rest api

 ### Demo
 https://dariuszmeissner.github.io/EquiCustom/